Satellite radio: United States

-Sirius Satellite Radio was founded by Martine Rothblatt, who served as the new company's Chairman of the Board.
-Co-founder David Margolese served as Chief Executive Officer with former NASA engineer Robert Briskman serving as President and Chief Operating Officer.
+Sirius Satellite Radio was founded by Martine Rothblatt, who was the new company's Chairman of the Board.
+Co-founder David Margolese was Chief Executive Officer with former NASA engineer Robert Briskman President and Chief Operating Officer.
 In June 1990, Rothblatt's shell company, Satellite CD Radio, Inc., petitioned the Federal Communications Commission (FCC) to assign new frequencies for satellites to broadcast digital sound to homes and cars.
 The company identified and argued in favor of the use of the S-band frequencies that the FCC subsequently decided to allocate to digital audio broadcasting.
 The National Association of Broadcasters contended that satellite radio would harm local radio stations.

 In April 1992, Rothblatt resigned as CEO of Satellite CD Radio; Briskman, who designed the company's satellite technology, was then appointed chairman and CEO.
 Six months later, Rogers Wireless co-founder Margolese, who had provided financial backing for the venture, acquired control of the company and succeeded Briskman.
 Margolese renamed the company CD Radio, and spent the next five years lobbying the FCC to allow satellite radio to be deployed, and the following five years raising $1.6 billion, which was used to build and launch three satellites into elliptical orbit from Kazakhstan in July 2000.
-In 1997, after Margolese had obtained regulatory clearance and "effectively created the industry," the FCC also sold a license to the American Mobile Radio Corporation, which changed its name to XM Satellite Radio in October 1998.
-XM was founded by Lon Levin and Gary Parsons, who served as chairman until November 2009.
+In 1997, after Margolese had obtained regulatory clearance and "effectively created the industry", the FCC also sold a license to the American Mobile Radio Corporation, which changed its name to XM Satellite Radio in October 1998.
+XM was founded by Lon Levin and Gary Parsons, who was chairman until November 2009.